awsdocs/amazon-workspaces-administration-guide/doc_source/delete_bundle.md

 After you delete a custom bundle, you can delete the image that you used to create or update the bundle\.

 **To delete an image**
+**Note**
+To delete an image, you must first delete any bundles that are associated with the image and unshare the image if it is shared with other accounts\.
+The image also can't be in the `PENDING` state\.

 1. Open the Amazon WorkSpaces console at [https://console\.aws\.amazon\.com/workspaces/](https://console.aws.amazon.com/workspaces/)\.